Applicants must meet the following requirements to apply for admission:

 NOSM does not require the completion of specific preparatory course work.
 While there are no course prerequisites, NOSM values applicants who present evidence of a broad undergraduate education.

 It is expected that applicants with majors in science complete at least 2 full course equivalents in arts, social sciences and/or humanities within their degree programs while applicants pursuing majors in arts, social sciences and/or humanities should complete at least 2 full course equivalents in science within their degree program.

 Designation of a course as “Arts, Social Science, Humanities, or Science” is determined by the institution you are attending or attended.
 If you are unsure as to a course designation, please check with the Registrar’s office of that institution where the course is/was offered.

 Applying During Final Year of Studies

-You may apply in the final year of your 4-year degree program (3-year degree for mature applicants); however, you are required to complete the program and provide proof of receiving your degree by June 30 of the application year.
+You may apply in the final year of your 4-year degree program (3-year degree for mature applicants); however, you are required to complete the program and provide proof of receiving your degree by June 30 of the potential enrolment year.

 NOSM accepts applications from students who have pursued their undergraduate studies on a full-time basis, part-time basis, or with a combination of full-time and part-time studies.

 The minimum required GPA is 3.0 on the 4.0 scale.
 Grades will be converted to a 4.0 scale according to the OMSAS Undergraduate Grading System Conversion Table.
 The GPA is calculated on all converted undergraduate course grades completed at a recognized institution as of the application deadline.

 For those applicants whose 4 year degree is completed through a transfer of credits from a college, they are required to have completed a minimum of ten full course credits, twenty half course credits or, a combination of at the university degree level at the time you apply.

 Grades for supplementary, spring, summer, and part‑time study and distance education courses will be included in the GPA calculation.